 Click for article summary...

 The article outlines the European Union's decision to invest more than €307 million in artificial intelligence and related technologies as part of its broader digital strategy.
 The funding is aimed at strengthening Europe's AI ecosystem, supporting research, innovation, and the adoption of AI across sectors.
 A key focus is ensuring that organisations and workers are equipped to use AI responsibly and effectively, alongside investments in infrastructure and governance.
-Skills development, training and capability-building are positioned as essential to translating public investment into real economic and societal impact.

 click to return...